 The IASB also issued Amendments to IAS 1 and IAS 8 - Definition of Material in 2018 in order to clarify and align the definition of material.
-The amendments must be applied prospectively for annual periods beginning on or after 1 January 2020.

 Additionally, the IASB issued Amendments to IAS 1 and IFRS Practice Statement 2 - Disclosure of Accounting Policies in 2021, in which it provides guidance and examples to help entities apply materiality judgements to accounting policy disclosures.
 The amendments to IAS 1 must be applied for annual periods beginning on or after 1 January 2023 with earlier application permitted.